khulnasoft/integrations-core/dcgm/README.md

       - openmetrics_endpoint: http://localhost:9400/metrics
    ```

-Use the `extra_metrics` configuration field to add metrics that go beyond the ones Datadog [supports out of the box][6].
+Use the `extra_metrics` configuration field to add metrics that go beyond the ones Khulnasoft [supports out of the box][6].
 See the [NVIDIA docs][10] for the full list of metrics that dcgm-exporter can collect.
 Make sure to [enable these fields in the dcgm-exporter configuration][9] as well.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Docker" xxx -->